samn33/qlazy/doc/en/py/usage/qcirc_en.md

     q[1] -X-
     q[2] -Z-

-to add the 0th qubit as a control qubit, set 0 to the 'qctrl' option of the 'add_control' method as follows.
+to add the 0th qubit as a control qubit, set 0 in the 'qctrl' option of the 'add_control' method as follows.

     >>> qc_ctrl = qc.add_controll(qctrl=0)